BanPolytech/VideoStation/README.md

-todoApp was a school project meant to teach us security and scalability of today Web apps.
+VideoStation is an application allowing to search videos on YouTube and Vimeo, creating playlists and visualize history of your research.

 |       Home         |       Login        |       Register     |
 | :----------------: | :----------------: | :----------------: |